OHDSI/Broadsea/README.md

 #### Bring Your Own JDBC driver

-WebAPI does not come with all JDBC drivers supported by OHDSI (for example, Snowflake).
+The Docker implementation of WebAPI does not come with all JDBC drivers supported by OHDSI (for example, Snowflake).
 To add a JDBC driver to the WebAPI build, refer to Section 3 of the .env file and edit the WEBAPI_ADDITIONAL_JDBC_FILE_PATH variable to point to your JDBC driver file.

 #### Bring Your Own Cacerts (Java Keystore) for LDAP and Snowflake connections